KlasterK/moonsbox/README.md

 - **Sound effects**: Some materials can play sounds on interaction
 - **Resizable window**: The simulation area and camera can be zoomed and panned
 - **Saving & Screenshot**: Share some funny situations with your friends using saves or screenshots
-- **Highly customizable**: Tune your sandbox changing constants or assets
+- **Highly customizable**: Tune your sandbox changing TOML config or assets

 ## Plans

 - Move const.py to a config file. (✓)
 - Get rid of tkinter.filedialog dependency and make our own opener of native file dialog. (✓)
-- Make capturing system for the game on top of FFMPEG.
+- Make capturing system for the game on top of FFMPEG. (✓)
 - Make the first release of the game.
 - Spread the game.
 - Create a chat for the game.